mharen/mharen.github.io/blog/2009/2009-06-publishing-code-to-blogger_2255.md

 **BloggerGeeze said on 2010-02-17**

-I have almost tried everything in the internet about adding/displaying a code block on blogger and nothing work luckily I've seen this post from BloggerGeeze - <a href="http://www.bloggergeeze.com/2010/02/how-to-create-code-block-on-blogger.html" rel="nofollow">How to create code block on blogger</a>.
+I have almost tried everything in the internet about adding/displaying a code block on blogger and nothing work luckily I've seen this post from BloggerGeeze - [How to create code block on blogger](http://www.bloggergeeze.com/2010/02/how-to-create-code-block-on-blogger.html" rel="nofollow).
 Just sharing.